cjkaalund/datavisproj3/README.md

 *I don’t know what the circle size is.*

-In response to this reviewer's answer to question 2, I added an explanation of the various delay reasons to the bottom of the chart.

 ##Second reviewer - Clare - feedback on bubble chart
 Q1.
 What do you notice in the visualisation?